Computing

 Implementation

 The computing curriculum at Moreland Primary School is tailored to focus on and build upon the three core aspects of Computing; Digital Literacy, Computer Science, and Information Technology.
 We do so with a progression framework of skills and knowledge that allows the pupil to make the necessary connections within their learning as they progress through the Computing Curriculum.
-We use this framework to create a scheme of work for each year's group, building upon the skills learned in previous years.
+We use this framework to create a scheme of work for each year's group, building upon the skills learnt in previous years.

 Impact

-As a topic-based approach continues to be developed, teachers can revisit misconceptions and knowledge gaps in computing when teaching other curricular topics.
+Through cross-curricular teaching opportunities, teachers can revisit misconceptions and knowledge gaps in computing when teaching other curricular topics.
 Evidence like this is utilised to inform teachers' future teaching.
 This encourages a variety of learning speeds and guarantees that all students advance well.

 Students at Moreland Primary should be comfortable with a variety of technologies by the end of Year 6.
 They should be able to recognise how to stay secure when using the internet and comprehend the significance of being excellent online citizens.
 Pupils should have a sound knowledge of up-to-date technologies and how they can be used to enhance their learning and the curriculum.